ProjectTorreyPines/FUSE.jl/docs/src/install.md

    ```

 ## Install Jupyter and add Julia kernel to it
-!!! note
-    On a fresh install you will need to install Python and jupyter-lab (via [miniconda](https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links))
+1. You will need to [install `jupyter-lab`](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html) if that's not already available on your system

 1. Install the IJulia package manually or by running:
    ```bash